AnkushUjawane/Blockchain-Secure-Traveler/README.md

-# 🛡️ Aegis - Smart Tourist Safety Monitoring
+# 🛡️ Avinya - Smart Tourist Safety Monitoring

 A real-time safety navigator that protects tourists and citizens from natural disasters using predictive analytics.